Anxiety: Stop Negative Thoughts

 You need to see a counselor to do CBT.

-Changing your thinking can help you prevent or cope with anxiety.1 It can help you stop the worry by replacing negative thoughts with helpful ones.
+Changing your thinking can help you stop the worry by replacing negative thoughts with helpful ones.
 It's also helpful in controlling panic attacks.

-Positive thoughts can help stop the "fight or flight" feelings that you have with anxiety.
+Healthy thoughts can help stop the "fight or flight" feelings that you have with anxiety.
 In a fight-or-flight response, your body senses danger and the need to fight or run away.
 Your body releases hormones like adrenaline, which makes your heart beat fast and your blood pressure rise.
-Positive thoughts can calm you and stop this response.
+Healthy thoughts can calm you and stop this response.

 For example, maybe you are about to have a job review.
 It's normal to be a little nervous.
 But you have trouble sleeping and have a fast heartbeat and sweaty hands.
 You think constantly about the review.
 You've been telling yourself that your boss is going to say bad things about your performance—even though you haven't been getting bad comments from her.

 Or perhaps you have a doctor's appointment coming up.
 And you're worried that he may find something wrong.

 If you have anxiety, you may worry a lot about many things.
 You are sure that something bad is going to happen, even though you have no proof that something bad will happen.

 The more you talk in a negative way to yourself, the harder it is to keep a healthy outlook.
 The negative thinking makes you feel bad.
 And that can make you feel more anxious, which leads to more bad thoughts about yourself.
 It's a cycle that's hard to break.